xapian/xapian/xapian-applications/omega/docs/overview.rst

 	with Dlatest and they'll match as expected.
 (If you use sort by date, you'll probably also want to set the value containing the timestamp to a "max" value so dynamic documents match a date in the far future).
-W
-        "weak" (approximately 10 day intervals, taken as YYYYMMD from the D term, and changing the last digit to a '2' if it's a '3') M
+M
         month (numeric format: YYYYMM)
 Y